febeling/miller_rabin/README.md

 # miller_rabin

-Test Miller-Rabin test for is a probabilistic test for primality of numbers.
+An Erlang module implementing the Miller-Rabin test.
+This test is a probabilistic test for primality of numbers.
 It is the alogorithm used in Mathematica.

-It exports two functions that can be used to check for primality:
+The module exports two functions that can be used to check for
+primality:

     is_probable_prime(N)

 This function uses the original, undeterministic version of the algorithm.
 That means it can yield true for a number that is composite, but this is very rare.
+(This function tests against K = 20 random bases A.)

     is_prime(N)

 This function uses the deterministic variant of the algorithm.
-It reliable for number N < 341,550,071,728,321.
-This version uses not random sets of bases, like the original version.
+It is reliable for numbers N < 341,550,071,728,321.
+This version uses not random sets of bases, like the original version, which could yield false positives.
 Instead it uses sets which have been shown to not yield false positives.

 # Links